phpman > man > apt-transport-https(1)

 This APT transport allows the use of repositories accessed via the HTTP Secure protocol

-was available before that in the package apt-transport-https.
-Note that a transport is
+available before that in the package apt-transport-https.
+Note that a transport is never

-which, as indicated by the appended S, is wrapped in an encrypted layer known as Transport
+as indicated by the appended S, is wrapped in an encrypted layer known as Transport Layer

-Layer Security (TLS) to provide end-to-end encryption.
-A sufficiently capable attacker can
+Security (TLS) to provide end-to-end encryption.
+A sufficiently capable attacker can still

-still observe the communication partners and deeper analysis of the encrypted
+observe the communication partners and deeper analysis of the encrypted communication might

-communication might still reveal important details.
-An overview over available alternative
+still reveal important details.
+An overview over available alternative transport methods is

 OPTIONS

-The HTTPS protocol is based on the HTTP protocol, so all options supported by apt-
+The HTTPS protocol is based on the HTTP protocol, so all options supported by apt-transport-

-transport-http(1) are also available via Acquire::https and will default to the same
+http(1) are also available via Acquire::https and will default to the same values specified

-values specified for Acquire::http.
-This manpage will only document the options unique to
+for Acquire::http.
+This manpage will only document the options unique to https.

 Server credentials

-for the verification of the server certificate.
-An alternative certificate authority (CA)
+the verification of the server certificate.
+An alternative certificate authority (CA) can be

 A custom certificate revocation list (CRL) can be configured with the options